Table of Contents

 Introduction to Statistical Bias

-In addition to the microorganisms, there are many chronic diseases like diabetes mellitus, autoimmune diseases, which also cause significant mortality and morbidity.
-The aim of epidemiology and biostatistics is to determine the evidences for the causes, routes of dissemination, the frequency for particular diseases, the consequences of a disease and the different therapeutics available to target a disease.
+In addition to the microorganisms, there are many chronic diseases like diabetes mellitus and autoimmune diseases, which also cause significant mortality and morbidity.
+The aim of epidemiology and biostatistics is to determine the evidence for the cause, the routes of dissemination, the frequency of occurrence of particular diseases, the consequences of a disease, and the different therapeutics available to target the disease.

-Epidemiology studies the causes of disease (specifically pathogens responsible for diseases), the effects, cure for the diseases and the methods for improving people’s lives overall (targeting at a better health, which will lead to a peaceful society).
+Epidemiology studies the causes of the disease (specifically the pathogens responsible for the disease), the effects, the cure for the disease, and the methods for improving people’s lives overall (targeting for better health, which will lead to a peaceful society).

-Epidemiology is a terminology based on a combination of three Greek words:
+Epidemiology is based on the combination of 3 Greek words:

-Epidemiology as a science study the influence of pathogens on individuals suffering from the disease caused by the pathogen and their drastic effects on the human body.
+Epidemiology, as a science, studies the influence of pathogens on individuals suffering from the disease, caused by the pathogens and their drastic effects on the human body.
 In many of the diseases, it is very difficult to establish a causative link for the disease to occur.
 In these cases, the epidemiology plays a key role in determining the causative role of a pathogen pertaining to the particular disease.

-In addition, it also determines the rate in which the disease spreads over a locality, the distribution pattern and the locations over where the disease spreads predominantly.
-All these in turn again help in determining the unexplored causal elements.
+In addition, it also determines the rate at which the disease spreads over a locality, the distribution pattern, and the locations over which the disease spreads predominantly.
+All these in turn, again help in determining the unexplored causal elements.

-All the above-mentioned features of epidemiology and biostatistics is carried out by taking into consideration the pattern and details of the disease and then based on these observations reaching to a conclusion.
+All the above-mentioned features of epidemiology and biostatistics are carried out by taking into consideration the pattern and the details of the disease and then based on these observations reaching a conclusion.

 The sampling and experimentations are also taken into account.
-The experimentations, in turn, involve a diverse array of function like data collection, to analyze the collected data and based on the conclusion, hypothesizing the theories behind the disease.
+The experimentations, in turn, involve a diverse array of functions like data collection to analyze the collected data and based on the conclusions, hypothesizing the theories behind the disease.

-Bias is an inclination of a person to hold or present a perspective (which in real life may be true or false) .
-It is someone’s natural tendency to act or feel in a particular way based on the inclination.
+A bias is an inclination of a person to hold or present a perspective (which in real life may be true or false).
+It is someone’s natural tendency to act or feel in a particular way based on their inclination.

 When we use bias in the field of statistics, it refers to an error.
 Statistical error is the error that one cannot correct by repeating the process again and again, but by taking the average of the results.

 The aim of our experiment is to determine the area of a mall.
-The actual area of the mall is around 150 yards.
+The actual area of the mall is approx. 150 yards.
 Now let us repeat the experiment and consider the area of the mall.
 The aim is to see how much it varies from the actual area?
-If you have a random survey and ask people “what is the area of that mall?”, the answer remains “140 yards” from anyone answering the survey, which indicates that the answer will always have an error of 10 yards, and if we squared, the answer is always 100 (never considering the units squared errors).
+If you have a random survey and ask people “what is the area of that mall?”, the answer remains “140 yards” from anyone answering the survey, which indicates that the answer will always have an error of 10 yards, and if we squared, the answer is always 100 (never considering the squared errors of the units).

-Let assume now another example, where the Americans are certain about the area, with a mean of 90 yards, and standard deviation of 10 m.
-Now if you randomly poll two different people, and one answer is “90 yards”, and the other says “70 yards,” that means the first answer has an error of -10 yards and the second contains an error of -30 yards.
+Now, let’s assume another example, where the Americans are certain about the area, with a mean of 90 yards, and a standard deviation of 10 m.
+Now if you randomly poll two different people, and one answer is “90 yards”, and the other says “70 yards”, that means the first answer has an error of -10 yards and the second contains an error of -30 yards.

-Selection bias is a type of error which involves the selection of a specific population related to the trial or in the case of surveys and observation studies the population from which we get the view.
+Selection bias is a type of error that involves the selection of a specific population related to the trial or in the case of surveys and observation studies, the population from which we get the view.

 Selection bias is an unfair type of selection.
-It results when all participants are not equally interested in the experiment, i.e.,; some of the participants are willing, and others are forced to participate.
+It results when all the participants are not equally interested in the experiment; i.e. some of the participants are willing, and others are forced to participate.

 - Along the course of the experiment.